 Establish ‘Psychological Safety’ – trust, clarity of purpose, an environment to execute and a rapid feedback loop are critical to your team’s success.

-Combine ‘Sociotechnical’, ‘Problem Prevention’ and ‘Time to Value’ elements to bring cohesion, resilience and sustainability to your systems.
+Combine ‘Sociotechnical’, ‘Problem Prevention’, and ‘Time to Value’ elements to bring cohesion, resilience, and sustainability to your systems.

-Map to gain understanding of the capabilities of your organisation, to help you make them fit for purpose and ready for the challenges you will face.
+Map to gain an understanding of the capabilities of your organisation, to help you make them fit for purpose and ready for the challenges you will face.

 This is where bias for action comes in.

-The next right action will short circuit any traditional strategic framework with a simple question.
+The next right action will short-circuit any traditional strategic framework with a simple question.
 What can we do now for rapid impact?
-How can we make quick, iterative decisions aligned to our purpose and north star.
+How can we make quick, iterative decisions aligned to our purpose and north star?

-We believe a ‘Serverless First’ mindset and approach enables your teams to focus on the Business Outcome while keeping their code, security and cost liabilities low.
+We believe a ‘Serverless First’ mindset and approach enables your teams to focus on the Business Outcome while keeping their code, security, and cost liabilities low.

 Removing Developer Friction is a massive enabler for your organisation – consistently identifying and removing impediments is the most effective path to high performance.
 The goal is fast flow efficiency from idea to user value.

-Mapping your Solution is a great way to understand your Tech Stack, opportunities for evolution and impediments to flow, which help inform your Next Best Action.
+Mapping your Solution is a great way to understand your Tech Stack, opportunities for evolution, and impediments to flow, which help inform your Next Best Action.